 So why is it becoming harder to find heroin without fentanyl?
 Where is the fentanyl coming from?
 Why is it being added to heroin?
 I used to imagine people who sold heroin at lower levels of the chain would add fentanyl to their heroin to try to spice up their product to make it more attractive, but that’s not the case at all.

 Most of the fentanyl on the black market isn’t from medical supply, it’s produced illicitly.
-It’s important to know that virtually none of the heroin being consumed in the U.S. is actually produced in the U.S. It’s almost entirely produced in Colombia and then shipped to Mexico, where fentanyl is being added before it comes to the U.S. Not only does fentanyl make the product stronger, until very recently it was imported cheaply in bulk from China.
+It’s important to know that virtually none of the heroin being consumed in the U.S. is actually produced in the U.S. Nearly all of the heroin entering the U.S. is first shipped to Mexico, where fentanyl is being added before it comes to the U.S. Not only does fentanyl make the product stronger, until very recently it was imported cheaply in bulk from China.
 This provides financial incentive for suppliers to stretch their product further.

 This adulterated heroin enters the U.S., giving people who will then sell it no choice of what kind of heroin to supply their customers – their seller likely only carries fentanyl-laced heroin and is unaware of this fact.
 Unknowingly, a person at the lowest level buys heroin that has fentanyl in it and the risk increases.